SihamBeldjoudi/Object-Detection-with-YOLOv3-Detection-and-Classification/README.md

 4. **Explore and Customize**:
    - Modify the detection thresholds, class-specific colors, or add support for additional classes.

----

 #### **Future Enhancements**:
-- **Real-Time Video Detection**: Extend the project to process video streams or webcam feeds for real-time detection.
 - **YOLOv4/YOLOv5 Integration**: Upgrade to newer YOLO versions for improved accuracy and speed.
-- **Custom Dataset Support**: Train YOLOv3 on custom datasets for specialized detection tasks.
-- **Model Deployment**: Deploy the model as a REST API or web application for broader accessibility.

----

 #### **Contributing**:
 Contributions are welcome!
 If you'd like to add features, fix bugs, or enhance the documentation:
 1. Fork the repository.
 2. Create a new branch (`feature-branch-name`).
 3. Submit a pull request.

----

-#### **License**:
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for educational and commercial purposes.

----

-This detailed description not only covers the features and technical aspects but also provides context for the example and offers a roadmap for future development.
-Be sure to upload your detection example image (e.g., `cars.png`) to the repository and replace the placeholder `path_to_image_in_repo` with the correct path!